yakazimir/kyler-website/content/post/my-article-name.md

 I've been reading about Kolmogorov complexity, with the aim of understanding certain metamathematical results (including general incompleteness).
 I seem to be on the verge of understanding specifically [Chaitin's reformulation](https://arxiv.org/pdf/chao-dyn/9406002.pdf) of Gödel's results using the [Berry paradox](https://en.wikipedia.org/wiki/Berry_paradox).

-First, before getting to the paradox let's first define Kolmogorov complexity (or Kolmogorov-Chaitin-Solomonoff complexity; so-called after the 3 individauals who independently discovered it).
-Assuming a given string (or string rendering of a particular problem), the Kolmogorov complexity of that string is defined as  the size of the smallest program that is needed for generate that string.
+First, before getting to the paradox let's  define Kolmogorov complexity (or Kolmogorov-Chaitin-Solomonoff complexity; so-called after the 3 individauals who independently discovered it).
+Assuming a given string (or string rendering of a particular problem), the Kolmogorov complexity of that string is defined as  the **size of the smallest program** that is needed for generate that string.
 For example, let's assume that we have the following two strings of size $n=8$:
 $$
 x  = 01010101 \\
 x' = 11101001